waynehet/classz.github.io/_posts/2018-06-05-Laws_Effects_and_Biases.markdown

 ### Special Laws and Effects

 * [90-90 Rule](https://en.wikipedia.org/wiki/Ninety-ninety_rule): 90% of the work will take 90% of the time.
 The remaining 10% of the work will take 90% of the time
+* [Abilene Paradox](https://www.betterup.com/blog/abilene-paradox): The tendancy of a group to agree despite individuals holding differenct opinions
 * [Akrasia Effect](https://jamesclear.com/akrasia): Procrastination and Time Inconsistency
 * [Apophenia](https://en.wikipedia.org/wiki/Apophenia): Seeing patterns in random data - can be a generalization of Confirmation Bias [Pareidolia](https://en.m.wikipedia.org/wiki/Pareidolia) is the tendancy to see objects like faces in unusual places [examples](https://www.google.com/amp/s/www.livescience.com/amp/25448-pareidolia.html)
 * [Argumentum ad populum](https://en.wikipedia.org/wiki/Argumentum_ad_populum): If many believe it so, it is so